-- Animals with glaucoma, lung disease, heart disease, high blood pressure and prostate gland enlargement should not use chlorpheniramine.
+- Animals with glaucoma, lung disease (such as asthma, heart disease, high blood pressure, epilepsy, and hyperthyroidism), and prostate gland enlargement should not use chlorpheniramine.
 It should be used with caution in pets with liver disease and urinary retention.

-- Chlorpheniramine may interact with other medications.
-Consult with your veterinarian to determine if other drugs your pet is receiving could interact with chlorpheniramine maleate.
+- Chlorpheniramine maleate may interact with other medications.
+Consult with your veterinarian to determine if other drugs your pet is receiving could interact.
 Such drugs include amitraz, amitriptyline, amphetamine, barbiturates, epinephrine, fatty acid supplements, heparin, phenytoin, pseudoephedrine, selegiline, and tranquilizers.

 - Chlorpheniramine maleate is available in 2 mg chewable tablets.

-- It is also available as a 2mg/5 ml and 4 mg/5 ml oral syrup and 2 mg/mL oral drops.
+- It is also available as a 2mg/5 ml & 4 mg/5 ml oral syrup and 2 mg/mL oral drops.

 - Chlorpheniramine 10 mg/ml and 100 mg/ml injectable form is also available.